IgniteUI/igniteui-docfx/en/components/overlay_main.md

     public toggleOverlay() {
-        if (!this._overlayShown) { // If the element is not visible, show it this._overlayId = this.overlayService.show(MyDynamicComponent, {
+        if (!this._overlayShown) { // If the element is not visible, show it
+            //  generate ID
+            if (!this._overlayId) {
+                this._overlayId = this.overlayService.attach(MyDynamicComponent, {
-                positionStrategy: new ConnectedPositioningStrategy({ target: this.myAnchorButton.nativeElement }),
+                    positionStrategy: new ConnectedPositioningStrategy({
+                        target: this.myAnchorButton.nativeElement,
                         closeOnOutsideClick: false, // overlay will not close on outside clicks
-                modal: false // overlay content will not be rendered in a modal dialog }); // The show method returns an ID that can be used to reference the shown content } else { // If the element is visible, hide it this.overlayService.hide(this._overlayId); // Find and remove the component from the overlay container }
+                        modal: false // overlay content will not be rendered in a modal dialog }) // The attach method returns an ID that can be used to reference the shown content });
+            }

+            this.overlayService.show(this._overlayId);
+        } else { // If the element is visible, hide it this.overlayService.hide(this._overlayId); // Find and remove the component from the overlay container }